 Your best bet is to submit your application by using the online form on the Swedish Migration Board’s website.
-An alternative would be to direct your application to the nearest Swedish consulate or embassy before you move to Sweden.
-Once you have turned in your application, you are not allowed to enter the country until the authorities have made a decision.
+An alternative would be to direct your application to the nearest Swedish consulate or embassy before your move.
+Once you have turned in your application, you are not allowed to enter the country until your permit has been processed.

 Before you can successfully apply for a work permit and begin working in Sweden, you require a written job offer from your Swedish employer.
-Only with a written offer of employment can you successfully apply for a permit for working in Sweden.
-The document should include details on your position within the company, on your salary and the duration of your work contract.
+Only with a written offer of employment can you successfully apply for a Swedish work permit.
+The document should include information on your position within the company, on your salary and the duration of your work contract.
 Before you receive your written offer of employment, the responsible trade union has to approve the terms and conditions stipulated in your work contract.

-EU/EEA-citizens working in Sweden do not need to obtain a residence permit or work permit prior to their move.
+EU/EEA-citizens do not need to obtain a residence permit or work permit prior to their move.
 They are in fact free to move to Sweden and take up employment as they wish.
-However, EU/EEA nationals working in Sweden still have to contact the Swedish Migration Board and register their residency.
+However, they still have to contact the Swedish Migration Board and register their residency.

 You have to register within three months of your arrival in person at one of the offices of the Swedish Migration Board or by submitting your paperwork online.
 Remember to include a certificate of employment in your documents.
 For more information on visa matters, written offers of employment and the registration process, please refer to our article on Moving to Sweden.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.